 Leaf Wreath Downloadable Pattern

 To use the Autumn Leaves Wreath pattern, download the JPG pattern file.
 Print the pattern at the size you desire.
-Setting the printer to "fit to page" will give you a pattern that just fits in an 8-in embroidery hoop.
+Setting the printer to "fit to page" will give you a pattern that just fits in an 8-inch embroidery hoop.

 You can also shrink the design or enlarge it at a copy shop.

-For an easy way to mark this pattern on your fabric, try printing it on water-soluble stabilizer.
+For an easy way to mark this pattern on your fabric, try printing it on a water-soluble stabilizer.
 Or, use your favorite transfer method.

-Embroider the leaves with your favorite outlining stitch, such as back stitch, stem stitch, split stitch or a combination of the three.
+Embroider the leaves with your favorite outlining stitch, such as backstitch, stem stitch, split stitch, or a combination of the three.

-Please note: All patterns in this post are copyrighted.
+Note: All patterns in this post are copyrighted.
 You may use them for personal and cottage industry items.Continue to 3 of 4 below.

 03 of 04